-During pregnancy, there are many changes that occur in the body.
+During pregnancy, there are many changes that occur in the Healthy Body.
 The one change that most women don’t realize is the change that occurs in their feet.
 Some of the main changes you may notice are swelling of the feet, flat feet, and pain in the arch and heel.

 During my pregnancy I noticed that my feet started to look like they were getting flatter and I started to develop pain in my heels.
 This pain started to occur in my second trimester when most of the weight gain tends to happen.
 I had a hard time fitting in to some of my shoes and it felt like my feet had gotten bigger.
 Let’s discuss why these changes occur and ways we can manage the pain and discomfort.